 The John E. Simon School of Business is named after the late St. Louis businessman, philanthropist and Maryville trustee emeritus.
 The School offers a variety of programs leading to baccalaureate and masters degrees.

-The mission of the School of Business is to prepare students and professionals to be ethical, adaptable, socially-responsible, and technologically-adept leaders in diverse and dynamic business environments.
-Our curriculum provides students with opportunities to broaden their perspectives, to develop their critical thinking, interpersonal and communication skills and to enhance their technological skills and to apply these skills to address real-world business problems.
+The mission of the Simon School of Business is to prepare students and professionals to be ethical, adaptable, socially-responsible, and technically-adept leaders in diverse and dynamic business environments through its market-relevant curriculum developed with input from engaged business partners.
+Our curriculum provides students with opportunities to broaden their perspectives, develop their critical thinking, interpersonal and communication skills and enhance their technological skillsets, and to apply these skills to address real-world business problems.

 An important component of the mission is to build significant relationships with corporations within Maryville Centre and throughout the St. Louis region.
 These relationships provide professional expertise and internship opportunities for our students and are a model of collegiate/corporate cooperation.
 As the business environment becomes increasingly complex and global, specialties of business become more interdisciplinary.
 Education for this changing world must emphasize the integration of business acumen, technological acumen, and interpersonal skill development in addressing complex and diverse business challenges.